Pauline-Mac/Cy-meteo/README.md

 Welcome to our project !

 You can find down below a list of the arguments you can use and what is essential for the program.
-Some of them are necessary for our program :
+Some of them are mandatory for our program to work correctly :

 Mandatory :
   -f<filename.csv> with filename the file with the data necessary

   and at least one option :
-    -t1
+    -t1 :
     -t2
     -t3
     -p1